automl/amltk/docs/guides/index.md

-The guides here serve as a well structured introduction to the capabilities of AutoML-Toolkit.
-Notable we have three core concepts at the heart of AutoML-Toolkit, with supporting types and auxillary functionality to enable these concepts.
+The guides here serve as a well-structured introduction to the capabilities of AutoML-Toolkit.
+Notably, we have three core concepts at the heart of AutoML-Toolkit, with supporting types and auxiliary functionality to enable these concepts.

 These take the form of a [`Task`][byop.scheduling.Task], a [`Pipeline`][byop.pipeline.Pipeline]